There are many ways to earn thousands of United miles at once. Here’s a rundown of the best earnings opportunities.

 3. Sign up for co-branded Marriott credit cards

 Believe it or not, some hotel credit cards are good options for earning miles with United MileagePlus.
-Marriott, for instance, lets you transfer points from your Marriott Bonvoy account to more than 40 airline partners – United included – at a 3:1 ratio.
+Marriott, for instance, lets you transfer points from your Marriott Bonvoy account to 38 airline partners — United included — at a 3:1 ratio.

-What’s more, you’ll snag an extra 5,000 miles for every 60,000 Bonvoy points you convert into United MileagePlus miles, plus a 10% transfer bonus through RewardsPlus, a partnership between the Marriott and United loyalty programs.
+What’s more, you’ll snag an extra 5,000 miles for every 60,000 Marriott points you convert into miles, plus a 10 percent transfer bonus through RewardsPlus, a partnership between the Marriott and United loyalty programs.

 Marriott cards you could apply for include: